marco262/my_wiki/data/onednd/advancement/feats.md

 _Source: [Player's Handbook Playtest 6](https://www.dndbeyond.com/sources/ua/ph-playtest-6)_

 You gain a +2 bonus to attack rolls you make with Ranged weapons.

+## Fighting Style: Blind Fighting

+_Prerequisite: Fighting Style Feature_
+_Source: Tasha's Cauldron of Everything, p.
+41_

+You have [[glossary:Blindsight]] with a range of 10 feet.
+Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.
+Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.

 ## Fighting Style: Defense